Charging and Remissions Policy

 - Voluntary Contributions

-There is no legislation that prevents the school governing body or local authority from asking for voluntary contributions for the benefit of the school or any school activities.
-If the activity cannot be funded without voluntary contributions, the governing body or Executive Head teacher will make this clear to parents from the outset.
-No child will be excluded from an activity because his/her parent(s) are unable to contribute.
+There is no legislation that prevents the school governing body or local authority from asking for voluntary contributions for the benefit of the school or any school activity (free or not).
+The Governing Body/Headteacher will ensure it is made clear to parents that there is no obligation to make any contribution, but if a school activity cannot be funded without voluntary contributions, then it will be cancelled.

 - Additional considerations

 The school can arrange for parents to pay in instalments for charges raised.
-This information will be published with an appropriate lead time, in order to minimise an unnecessary burden on family finances.
-The arrangements will be pre-agreed with the business manager and if necessary the school can allow instalment payments to exceed beyond the date of the trip/activity with prior consent from the school.
+In conjunction with the Trips Policy, information will be published with an appropriate lead time, in order to minimise an unnecessary burden on family finances.